danielgafni/Bachelor/README.md

 I've reproduced the results of this [paper](https://arxiv.org/abs/1904.06269) using the [bindsnet](https://github.com/Hananel-Hazan/bindsnet) library.
 It is important to read the paper for further understanding.

 Currently I have trained 25- and 100-filter Locally Connected networks.
 The networks have two layers: X - input, Y - output (hidden layer).
 The Y neurons with the same receptive fields have competitive (inhibitor) connections between them.
 These connections are defined as a constant negative weight, but can be trained later.
 Training of these competitive connections to improve accuracy is the main goal of this work, but I also compare Locally Connected networks with Convolution networks and Fully Connected networks.
-Here are the results of this comparison:
+Lower are the results of this comparison.
+Best results are presented with std ~ 0.1-1%.
+Some of the lower accuracies might be for networks with sub-optimal parameters, because I didn't have enough time for all the computations.

 | type    | n\_filters | kernel\_size | accuracy |
 | ------- | ---------- | ------------ | -------- |